bigbadcon/bbc-11ty/src/archive-of-2022-events.md

 </td>

 <td class="event-description">
-<a href="https://admin.bigbadcon.com/events/kickstarting-your-ttrpg-tips-tricks-from-a-to-z-2/">Kickstarting Your TTRPG, Tips &amp; Tricks from A to Z</a>
+<a href="https://admin.bigbadcon.com/events/kickstarting-your-ttrpg-tips-tricks-from-a-to-z-2/">Kickstarting Your TTRPG, Tips & Tricks from A to Z</a>
 </td>
 <td class="event-system">
 Panel